Facebook pixel Coursework | Certificate in Dispute Resolution | Pepperdine Caruso School of Law Skip to main content

 • or a Substantive Law Class with Institute Approval (non-law students only)

-** This course is only available to current JD students.
++ This course is only available to law students, law school graduates, or LLM candidates.